PitPik/circularjs/README.md

 - **Reactivity**: CircularJS automatically tracks JavaScript state changes and efficiently updates the DOM when changes happen.

-- **CircularJS** doesn't need to be pre-compiled due to it's own smart component loader **amd.js**.
-Just run your code from within a folder served by your favorite WEB-Server.
+- **CircularJS** doesn't need to be pre-compiled due to it's own smart component loader **amd.js** and because it even uses the browser itself to parse the templates in the rendering engine **Blick**, it is **all native**.

+Just run your code from within a folder served by your favourite WEB-Server (pre-installed on your OS).

 You may already have questions - don't worry.
 We will cover every little detail in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what CircularJS offers.